 How to find your software version for your AirPods or AirPods Pro

-- Open the Settings app on your phone
+- Open the Settings app on your phone.

-- Click on “General “
+- Click on “General.”

-- Click on “About”
+- Click on “About.”

-- Click on “AirPods”
+- Click on “AirPods.”

 How to set up your AirPods or AirPods Pro

-How to pair with iOS devices
+How to pair AirPods with an iPhone

 - Flip open the lid so that the earbuds are exposed.

-- Without removing the earbuds turn the case around and locate the small setup button towards the bottom.
+- Without removing the earbuds, turn the case around and locate the small setup button towards the bottom.

 - Press and hold the button until the small LED light on the case begins blinking.